-'Hiding in plain sight': Is Hong Kong the favorite spot for North Korea's money launderers?
+Hiding in plain sight: Why Hong Kong is a preferred spot for North Korea's money launderers

 "There is going to have to be some action taken on this executive order to show that we really mean what we say in terms of cutting off business with North Korea," Wall said.
 "If we don't do that, then this will just be a paper tiger.
 It won't really be effective."

 Kinnie Li contributed to this report.
-Stephen George and Emma Lacey-Bordeaux edited.
+Steve George and Emma Lacey-Bordeaux edited.
 Timelapses from Getty Images.